-To see if any updates are available, make sure the desired train is selected and click the Check Now button.
+Checking for updates by making sure the desired train is selected and clicking the Check Now button.
 Any available updates are listed.
-In the example shown in Figure 5.15, the numbers which begin with a # represent the bug report number from bugs.freenas.org (https://bugs.freenas.org).
+In the example shown in Figure 5.14, the numbers which begin with a # represent the bug report number from bugs.freenas.org (https://bugs.freenas.org).
 Numbers which do not begin with a # represent a git commit.
-Click the ChangeLog hyperlink to open the log of changes in a web browser.
-Click the ReleaseNotes hyperlink to open the Release Notes in the browser.
+Click the ChangeLog link to open the log of changes in a web browser.
+Click the ReleaseNotes link to open the Release Notes in the browser.